Hornets drop fourth in a row as Bulls romp 123-110 - Salisbury Post

 AP Sports Writer

+CHARLOTTE (AP) — Zach LaVine is proving he can be an elite scorer in the NBA.

+But what Bulls coach Billy Donovan likes the most about the seven-year veteran is that he’s raising the game of others and helping his team win.

-CHARLOTTE (AP) — Zach LaVine continued his strong play with 25 points and nine assists, leading the Chicago Bulls to a 123-110 victory over the Charlotte Hornets on Friday night.
+LaVine, who has established himself as Chicago’s main scoring option, continued his strong and balanced play with 25 points, nine assists and six rebounds to lead the Bulls to a 123-110 victory over the Charlotte Hornets on Friday night.

+“I think he understands that he has to lift up the level of play of the team,” Donovan said.
+“The sign of a great player is a player that makes everyone else around them better and I thought that he made some really great passes and got guys some open looks.
+Everybody knows he can score.
+Can he raise up the group around him?”

+LaVine, who had averaged 32.2 points over his previous five games, converted on 8 of 12 shots from the field and made all six foul shots.
+He repeatedly made the right plays, setting up his teammates for open looks while running the break and dishing out assists.

 Lauri Markkanen chipped in with 23 points and Coby White added 18 points and eight assists as the Bulls won their third straight.